lieb/postdove/doc/building.md

 I have a well-stocked development environment and have not done a packaging build where only the minimum sandbox is used.

-The *go* build toolchain will manage all its dependencies.
+The *GO* build toolchain will manage all its dependencies.

 ## Building
 Once the environment is set up, it is time to *clone* the repository